 - The Embarcadero

 - San Francisco Zoo

 - AT&T Park

 Union Square is up a gradual, moderately-sized hill for a couple of blocks.
 Hills around the square vary.
-Ramp access leads to the inner part of Union square where you will find some cafes, serving food, coffee, beer and wine to the many people hanging out and shopping.
+Ramp access leads to the inner part of Union Square where you will find some cafes, serving food, coffee, beer, and wine to the many people hanging out and shopping.
 Depending on the season, the square may feature ice-skating or live music performances.
 Union Square is surrounded by big international shopping brands mixed with a few boutique shops and a lot of other stores.
 On Powell Street, which borders Union Square, is the historic Westin St. Francis Hotel.
-Various restaurants, bar, and lounges are located within this hotel, as well as a number of shops.
+Various restaurants, bars, and lounges are located within this hotel, as well as a number of shops.
 Holiday decorations are particularly amazing.
 High Tea is also offered in the Oak Room and is a fulfilling way to spend the afternoon with good company.